-On the other hand, Anthony’s model would still need a majority of the Usatovo population mainly composed of R1a1a1b-Z645 lineages, and with a previous ancestry closest to the east Yamna population, as well as a resurge of R1a1a1b-Z645 lineages within few generations, so that admixture and Yamna lineages could go unnoticed in the Corded Ware population sampled.
-To sample individuals from only a few generations is difficult, apart from the indemonstrable proposal (advanced by Anthony) that the general Usatovo population would have adopted the language of the elites (in this case Pre-Germanic) by way of cultural diffusion.
-It also leaves open the same possibility for multiple (as unlikely and as indemonstrable) cultural diffusions among Corded Ware groups, e.g. of Proto-Balto-Slavic to the Middle Dnieper culture.
+On the other hand, Anthony’s model would still need a majority of the Usatovo population mainly composed of R1a1a1b-Z645 lineages, and with a previous ancestry closest to the east Yamna population, as well as a resurge of R1a1a1b-Z645 lineages within few generations, so that previous “native” admixture and Yamna lineages could go unnoticed in the Corded Ware population sampled.
+To sample individuals from only a few generations is difficult, apart from the indemonstrable proposal (advanced by Anthony) that the general Usatovo population would have adopted the prestige language of the elites (in this case Pre-Germanic) by way of cultural diffusion.
+It also leaves open the same possibility for multiple (as unlikely and as indemonstrable) cultural diffusions among Corded Ware groups due to the technological superiority of the Yamna culture, e.g. of Proto-Balto-Slavic to the Middle Dnieper culture.

 R1b-L51 from the west and cultural diffusion

 West Yamna clans were mainly composed of clans of R1b1a1a2a2-Z2103 lineages, which expanded with Yamna migrants to the west.
-Subclade R1b1a1a2a1-L51 (and especially R1b1a1a2a1-L151 subclades) may have split after the Neolithic expansion associated with Middle Indo-European, and developed a society in central – south-east Europe.
+Subclade R1b1a1a2a1-L51 (and especially R1b1a1a2a1-L151 subclades) may have split after the Neolithic expansion associated with Middle Indo-European, and developed a society in central and south-eastern Europe.

-This is in contrast with estimated dates of haplogroup formation, and the known history from ancient samples.
-The evolution of R1b1a1a2-M269 and R1b1a1a2a-L23 lineages within the steppe since the Mesolithic, the quite late TMRCA for R1b1a1a2a-L23, and the finding of an R1b1a1a2a-L23(xZ2013) subclade in eastern Yamna probably points to an internal evolution of these subclades.
+This is in contrast with estimated dates of haplogroup formation, and the inferred history from ancient samples.
+The evolution of R1b1a1a2-M269 and R1b1a1a2a-L23 lineages within the steppe since the Mesolithic, the quite late TMRCA for R1b1a1a2a-L23, and the finding of an R1b1a1a2a-L23(xZ2013) subclade in eastern Yamna all point to an internal evolution of these subclades.
 This and the expansion of R1b1a1a2a1-L151 subclades (but not R1b1a1a2a1-L51) with the Bell Beaker culture, probably evolved from Yamna migrants in the westernmost region, makes the eventual appearance of R1b1a1a2a1-L51 subclades in west Yamna quite likely.